Knee · Patellar stability

 3. 3

-Secure Fixation
+Secure fixation

 The graft is carefully secured and tensioned to allow smooth kneecap movement while preventing dislocation